 Absolutely!!
 You can use concealer without foundation.

-Although many believe that foundation is important to make their faces smooth and flawless, it is not entirely correct.
+Although many believe the foundation is important to make their faces smooth and flawless, it is not entirely correct.
 You can still achieve a flawless look by applying just concealers instead of foundation.
 Using a concealer is great if you want to even out your skin tone and cover blemishes on your face.
 If you want to achieve a more natural no-makeup look, then this is your best option.

 If you’re not a fan of heavy makeup, then just a dab of concealer on the necessary parts of your face would be a great option for you.